thesushilsharma/DexWeaver/README.md

 ## Roadmap:

 - [ ] Add support for more DEXs and blockchain networks.
-- [ ] Implement advanced charting and visualization tools.
+- [ ] Implement advanced charting and visualisation tools.
 - [ ] Develop API endpoints for programmatic access to data.

+## Prerequisites

+- VS Code or any Code Editor
+- Node.js is installed on your machine
+- Crypto Wallet - Test Account

+## Technology Stack

+- React Router 7 (Framework)
+- Typescript
+- Tailwind CSS

 ## Contributing